CrayLabs/SmartSim/doc/launchers.rst

 Slurm that can obtain allocations(or equivalent), and launch jobs onto various machine architectures.

+The Launchers have been designed for several scenarios in mind, but the most important is that it allows scientists to interact with the most common workload managers in code.
+Because of this, SmartSim users don’t have to leave the Jupyter Notebook, Python REPL, or Python script to launch, query, and interact with their jobs.

 Currently, SmartSim supports launching on Slurm, and locally.
 Support for PBS, and Kubernetes is under development.